toreanjoel/tunneld/README.md

 - Ensures all DNS queries are filtered and resolved securely

 ### 📡 Local & Remote Share Monitoring
-Tunneld monitors active services (e.g., dnsmasq, hostapd, doh proxy) and connected devices.
+Tunneld monitors active services (e.g., dnsmasq, doh proxy) and connected devices.
 It also allows you to setup shares that setup intent to potentially sharing a resource that exists on some machine on your tunneld network.

 ### 🌍 Cloudflare Tunnel First class citizen
 Expose your local Tunneld UI or custom services to the internet via secure Cloudflare Tunnels.
 Great for accessing your dashboard while away from home, self host applications running on any device on its network, or connecting peer tunneld instances together.